Kiran7007/Interview-Preparation/android/android-core.md

 ### Answer

-- **Deep explanation:** Use the links below as the primary source; rehearse a short spoken summary.
+- **In plain words:** Use the links below as the primary source; rehearse a short spoken summary.

 ### Useful links